PaulRoebuck.co.uk

 NGE are people sensitive and have an acute awareness of how others are and how they feel.
 They criticise themselves and others, and the best is what matters to them.

-On the other hand, the attributes of NMF include a mindset where failure is not an option, and when it does occur, it's not their fault.
+On the other hand, the attributes of FOF include a mindset where failure is not an option, and when it does occur, it's not their fault.
 They seek out from within the detail where things might fail, prefer to remain out of the limelight, blame others for their failures, and are emotionally controlled.
 They are people pleasers and are very self-centered.
 They judge themselves and others, and winning (or not losing) is all that matters to them.

-In summary, NGE focuses on perfectionism and being the best, while NMF focuses on winning and not losing.
-NGE is more emotionally expressive and people-sensitive, while NMF is more self-centered and emotionally controlled.
-NGE criticises themselves and others, while NMF blames others for their failures.
+In summary, NGE focuses on perfectionism and being the best, while FOF focuses on winning and not losing.
+NGE is more emotionally expressive and people-sensitive, while FOF is more self-centered and emotionally controlled.
+NGE criticises themselves and others, while FOF blames others for their failures.

 NGE (Not Good Enough):